katerina-tziala/my-weather-forecast/README.md

 ## Technologies
 Here’s a high level list of the technologies used for this app:

-* **Angular version 12.0.4**:  [Angular CLI](https://github.com/angular/angular-cli) for the development of the frontend.
+* **Angular version 12.0.4**:  [Angular CLI](https://github.com/angular/angular-cli) for the development of the frontend

-* **[Tailwind](https://tailwindcss.com/)**: A utility-first CSS framework to create a user friendly and eye appealing interface.
+* **[Tailwind](https://tailwindcss.com/)**: A utility-first CSS framework to create a user friendly and eye appealing interface

-* **NodeJS and Express**: For the development of a simple server to serve static files.
+* **NodeJS and Express**: For the development of a simple server to serve static files

-* **[Heroku](https://www.heroku.com)**: A cloud platform to deploy the app on the internet.
+* **[Heroku](https://www.heroku.com)**: A cloud platform to deploy the app on the internet

 ## Features

 - Wheather Forecast Page
-  In this page the user can see a list of five cities (Amsterddam Thessaloniki, Viewnna, Lisbon, Milan) with the current weather details (temperature and wind speed);
+  In this page the user can see a list of five cities (Amsterddam Thessaloniki, Viewnna, Lisbon, Milan) with the current weather details (temperature and wind speed)

 - Wheather Forecast City Page
-  In this page the user can see the weather forecast of a city for the rest of the day and four - five days ahead;
+  In this page the user can see the weather forecast of a city for the rest of the day and four - five days ahead

 - Users can share the link of any page, with a different user.
-The link navigates the receiving user to the page with correct results displayed, preserving the state of the page.
+The link navigates the receiving user to the page with correct results displayed, preserving the state of the page

 - Responsive Design

 ## Running the App Locally

-1. Fork and clone this repository.
+1. Fork and clone this repository

 2. To install the dependencies of the app, run in this directory: